Skip to content

 php artisan rconfig:download-device 1001

-2. Device ID appears in leftmost column of devices table
+From the Devices list: The device ID appears in the leftmost column of the devices table.

-3. Click Copy Debug Command icon to copy complete debug command to clipboard
+From the device detail page: The ID appears in the page header.
+Click the Copy Debug Command icon to copy the complete debug command to your clipboard.

-Method 3: Device URL: Device ID is the number in the URL when viewing device details:
+From the URL: The ID is the number at the end of the URL when viewing a device detail page:

 https://rconfig.company.com/devices/1001